 Practical Solution: Melodic Storytelling

-Construct your melody with a narrative arc, using pitch changes to reflect the emotional highs and lows of the lyrics.
+Construct your melody with an arc that mirrors the emotional journey of the song’s lyrics.

 Practical Solution: Hook Creation